microsoft/CCF/sphinx/source/quickstart/index.rst

     When upgrading a pre-1.0 CCF, it is possible that your application will require some changes to compile.
 See :ref:`quickstart/upgrading_app:Upgrading Your Application` for more details.

-Once your setup is complete, you should also get familiar with some of :ref:`CCF's concepts <concepts:CCF Concepts>`.
+Once your setup is complete, you should also get familiar with some of CCF's :ref:`Concepts <concepts:Concepts>`.
 You will then be able to:

-1. :ref:`Create a consortium and agree on the constitution <members/index:Member Governance>`
+1. :ref:`Create a consortium and agree on the constitution <members/index:Governance>`
 2. :ref:`Develop a CCF application, based on the example logging application <developers/example:Example Application>`
 3. :ref:`Start a new CCF network to deploy the application <operators/start_network:Starting a New Network>`
 4. :ref:`Let the consortium configure and open the network to users <members/open_network:Opening a Network>`
-5. :ref:`Have users issue business transactions to the application <users/index:Using CCF Applications>`
+5. :ref:`Have users issue business transactions to the application <users/index:Using Apps>`

 .. toctree::
     :maxdepth: 2